Aez35/miRScore/README.md

 Bowtie has been configured to run the following options.

 - a, Report all valid alignments
-- v, Allow 0 or 1 mismatch depending on option 'mm'.
+- v, Allow 0 or 1 mismatch depending on option 'mm' --no-unal, No unaligned reads reported
+--norc, No reverse reads reported, due to reads being aligned to a single stranded hairpin and not a genome

 Rather than mapping to a genome, miRScore uses Bowtie to map each read to the *MIRNA* hairpin.

 ## Required